ABotelho23/aacdnProject/README.md

 ### Credits:
-We are implementing chrysn's solid CoAP Python 3 library as our CoAP implementation, called aiocoap.
+We have implemented chrysn's solid CoAP Python 3 library as our CoAP implementation, called aiocoap.
 Please see the repository here: https://github.com/chrysn/aiocoap

 Thank you as well to Christian Amsüss (aka chrysn) in helping us solve a major issue we were having with implementing asyncio and threading together!

-We will also be implementing avahi for device advertising purposes.
+We have also implemented avahi for device advertising purposes.
 Please see the avahi repository here: https://github.com/lathiat/avahi

-We will be implementing python-zeroconf for device discovery purpose.
+We have implemented python-zeroconf for device discovery purpose.
 Please see the python-zeroconf repository here: https://github.com/jstasiak/python-zeroconf

 We have implemented flask to generate our frontend on the hub.
 Please see the flask repository here: https://github.com/pallets/flask